Monday, June 10, 2024

 Hypocrisy

 I read an article about Bree Olson (http://www.dailydot.com/lifestyle/bree-olson-untold-story/?fb=dd) and was so saddened by the treatment she's received since retiring as a former sex worker (porn star).
-The mindset that exists that women who use their body to make money are worthless is so poisonous to women who do what we do every day.
+The mindset that exists that women who use their body to make money are worthless is so poisonous to women who choose this profession.

 I like to think I celebrate my sexuality, that I celebrate the freedom I have to do whatever I want with my body, to celebrate men, even.
 That I am here to do what I love while giving men who come to see me something of what they need.